 County departments, other Colorado licensed placement agencies, and when applicable, individual residents, shall follow all rules, regulations, and procedures of the Interstate Compact on the Placement of Children, as stated in Section 24-60-1801, 1802, C.R.S., and Section 19-1-115, C.R.S.
 Regulations I through XI are on file at the Colorado Department of Human Services, Interstate Compact Office, Child Welfare, 2nd Floor, 1575 Sherman Street, Denver, Colorado 80203-1714.
 Regulation I was amended on April 18, 2010.
 Regulation II was amended on April 30-May 1, 2011.
-Regulation IVI was amended on April 29-May 2, 2001.
+Regulation III was amended on April 29-May 2, 2001.
 Regulation V was amended in April 2002.
-Regulation VI was amended on April 30-May 3, 2000.
-Regulation VII was amended in April 2002.
+Regulation VI was amended on April 29-May 2, 2001.
+Regulation VI was amended in April 2002.
+Regulation VII was amended on April 2002.
 Regulation X was amended in April 2002.
-Regulation X was amended in April 2002.
-Regulations are adopted pursuant to Article VII of the Interstate Compact on the Placement of Children by action of the Association of Administrators of the Interstate Compact on the Placement of Children at its annual meeting.
+Regulation X was adopted on April 18, 2010.
+These regulations are adopted pursuant to Article VII of the Interstate Compact on the Placement of Children by action of the Association of Administrators of the Interstate Compact on the Placement of Children at its annual meeting.
 The information incorporated here by reference may be examined at the Department of Human Services as indicated above, at any county department of social services, or at any state publications depository library.